D-K-E/psl-dl-human-demo/posts/binary-classification-and-dl-essentials-with-mnist-data.rst

 Pretty cool right !

-Well, however, it is impossible to verify all the images in our dataset.
+Well, however, it is impossible to verify all the images in our dataset by visualising them.
 This is why we have labels.
 Labels give us stable results which enables us to verify the information predicted by the classifier.
 For example, a label would say, the point 30000 in the data set is a five, the point 30001 is not five.
 Remeber our labeling of what is five and what is not five, right above, with boolean values.